-We're pleased to present to you this year's Annual Water Quality Report.
-This report is designed to inform you about the quality water and services we deliver to you every day.
+We are pleased to present to you this year's Annual Water Quality Report.

+This report is designed to inform you about the quality of water and service we deliver to you every day.
 Our constant goal is to provide you with a safe and dependable supply of drinking water.
 We want you to understand the efforts we make to continually improve the water treatment process and protect our water resources.
 We are committed to ensuring the quality of our water.
 Our water source is ground water from the Floridan aquifer.
 The water is then treated by reverse osmosis, chlorinated for disinfection, fluoride is added to help prevent tooth decay, and phosphate is added for corrosion control.
+As of Dec.
+2024, fluoride is no longer added into our water treatment processes.

-In 2017 the Department of Environmental Protection performed a Source Water Assessment (SWA) on our system.
+In 2024 the Department of Environmental Protection performed a Source Water Assessment (SWA) on our system.
 The assessment was conducted to provide information about any potential sources of contamination in the vicinity of our wells.
-There are seven potential sources of contamination identified for this system with a low susceptibility level.
-A SWA report for this system is available at the DEP SWAPP web site: www.dep.state.fl.us/swapp.
+There are eight potential sources of contamination identified for this system with a low susceptibility level.
+A SWA report for this system is available at the DEP SWAPP web site: SWAPP (state.fl.us).